Nitisinone is used to treat certain inherited disorders

 Many foods, drugs, or supplements may contain aspartame,

-tyrosine, or phenylalanine, which must be limited in patients taking this
+tyrosine, or phenylalanine, which must be limited in people with HT-1.

 doctor, pharmacist, or dietician for more details.